 29. If I am travelling can someone else complete and submit the approval form on my behalf?

 Yes, this can be achieved by delegating access to your profile to a trusted individual in your research group or department.
 Please see video link in FAQ 6 above for how to go about delegating access.

 30. What do I enter as the funder if the grant is being supported by multiple funders or under an umbrella funding scheme (e.g. Newton Fund)?

 In instances such as this, list the primary funder as the funder responsible for managing receipt of your application.

 31. Do I need to complete an approval form if the application is being led and submitted by another institution (i.e. not by UCT)?

-Yes.
-If UCT is claiming budget on a funding application, then an approval form must be submitted.
+If developing a budget broken down by cost categories when UCT is applying as a sub-applicant, then an approval form must be submitted.